 Powdery mildew is host-specific and can vary greatly within a species.
 Some plants are susceptible to PM, while others are robust in their resistance to it.
 If PM is a persistent pain in the garden for you, searching out resistant genetics may be worth the effort.
 Consider quarantining new plants that come from other gardens.
-Introducing new plants commonly brings about problems that sometimes it seems like the exception when they don’t create issues.
+Introducing new plants commonly brings about problems that sometimes seem like exceptions when they don’t create issues.

 Plant Spacing and Pruning

-There are a number of ways to naturally manage your garden to create a healthy growing space for your plants and to enable them to resist PM growth.
+There are several ways to naturally manage your garden to create a healthy growing space for your plants and to enable them to resist PM growth.
 Let’s review plant spacing and pruning, both of which facilitate air circulation and plant monitoring.
 Plan to accommodate plant growth so that plants avoid touching each other, if at all, once fully grown.
-Also, support or trellis plants before they get too heavy in order to prevent branches from lying on top of one another.
-Pruning vegetative growth is an art which can take some practice.
+Also, support or trellis plants before they get too heavy to prevent branches from lying on top of one another.
+Pruning vegetative growth is an art that can take some practice.
 It may seem counterproductive at first, but can be done rather liberally.
-A general rule of thumb for pruning ANYTHING, is to prune no more than 30% of your plant at a given time, then allow it to recover from the stress of pruning.
+A general rule of thumb for pruning ANYTHING is to prune no more than 30% of your plant at a given time, then allow it to recover from the stress of pruning.
 These steps, combined with multiple oscillating fans in strategic locations, help to avoid a claustrophobic canopy which is prime for PM breeding grounds.

-Proper spacing and pruning also increases access and visibility for plant monitoring.
+Proper spacing and pruning also increase access and visibility for plant monitoring.
 The idea being with ease of access to your plants, the more frequently you are to inspect them.
-If there are fewer leaves and branches to monitor, than those that remain may get more individual attention.
-Taking the time to thoroughly check your plants on a regular basis can be easy to put on the backburner in your list of gardening priorities.
+If there are fewer leaves and branches to monitor, then those that remain may get more individual attention.
+Taking the time to thoroughly check your plants regularly can be easy to put on the backburner in your list of gardening priorities.
 But, just when you least expect it, you notice the fuzzy white powdery mark of the (expletive deleted) menace.
 If this happens, and you are actively monitoring your plants, then things might not be so bad; you can minimize the damage and remove leaves per the suggestions in the powdery mildew introduction.
 Good garden hygiene may seem obvious but is worth repeating; keep things clean and trim (especially vegetative matter) to properly manage your space.